Brent-Liu/INDE577/Unsupervised Learning/K-Means_Clustering/README.md

 The palmer_penguins dataset is a classic and very easy multi-class classification dataset.
 It has 7 features in total, where 3 features can be used as label, which is species, island and sex.
 The rest four features are bill_length, bill_depth, flipper_length and body_mass, the body measurements of individual penguins.

 In this project, we will apply the K-Means algorithms in the palmer penguins data.
-The penguins has three species, we want to know if K-Means algorithms can distinguish the three species based on bill length and bill depth.
+The penguins has three species, we want to know if K-Means algorithms can distinguish the three species based on bill length and bill depth features.